Petrus Norbertus van Reysschoot: Education and career

-Pieter Norbert van Reysschoot received commissions to decorate many private residences.
+Van Reysschoot received commissions to decorate many private residences.
 This includes the painting in the dining room of the van Goethem residence.
-In the Van den Bogaerde residence in the Nederpolder he was responsible for the decoration of the dining room in which he was assisted by his sister Anna Maria.
+In the Van den Bogaerde residence in the Nederpolder, he was responsible for the decoration of the dining room in which he was assisted by his sister Anna Maria.

-The artist remained single for a long time, probably completely absorbed by his busy work schedule.
-Only at the age of 52 he married Marie-Anne-Colette Janssens on 14 October 1790.
-Less than five years later he died on 12 February 1795.

 Work

-Petrus Norbertus van Reysschoot was a prolific painter who painted landscapes, allegories, mythological and religious stories, genre scenes, seascapes, landscapes, portraits and trompe-l'œil still lifes.
+Van Reysschoot was a prolific painter who painted landscapes, allegories, mythological and religious stories, genre scenes, seascapes, landscapes, portraits and trompe-l'œil still lifes.
 He was mainly active as a decorative painter working on commissions for individuals and religious institutions.
 He also painted temporary decorations for theater performances, ceremonies and festivities.
 He further designed statues and architectural elements of buildings.

 He applied himself especially to grisaille painting, a genre then very much in fashion for its imitation of white marble bas-reliefs.
 Van Reysschoot gave this genre a new importance in the field of religious subjects.

-His main work, which made him especially known, is the series of eleven grisailles which decorate the choir of the Saint-Bavo Cathedral in Ghent, above the stalls of the choir.
-Five of these panels represent scenes from the Old Testament, the other six, episodes borrowed from the Gospel.
+His main work, which made him especially known, is the series of eleven grisailles which decorate the choir of Saint Bavo's Cathedral in Ghent, above the stalls of the choir.
+Five of these panels represent scenes from the Old Testament, the other six, episodes borrowed from the gospel.
 These paintings were placed in the church from 1789 to 1791.